dinosaurfiles-zz/iskomsai/Instructions.md

     ![fork fork!](./instruction_assets/fork.png)

-- Add your team members as a collaborator.
+- Add your team members as a collaborator on your **own** repository.

     ![team collab is lov](./instruction_assets/collab.png)